Student Research @ Shippensburg University

 Students can and do make original contributions to the world's existing body of knowledge.

 Shippensburg University encourages you to dig deep into a subject that interests you.
 Discover unknown phenomena, develop theories, reinterpret existing knowledge, apply established results to new situations, and construct original work that advances human understanding.
 Ultimately, you can play a part in deepening our comprehension of the world, the universe, and ourselves!

-The Celebration of Student Research Conference traditionally takes place in the spring on Tuesday of the penultimate week of classes.
-This conference offers Ship students the chance to present their research.
-The most recent conference took place on Tuesday, April 23, 2013, and featured an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
-The 2014 conference is scheduled for Tuesday, April 22.
+This student recognition conference traditionally takes place in the spring on Tuesday of the penultimate week of classes.
+Minds@Work offers Ship students the chance to present their research, scholarly, and creative works to the campus community and general public.
+The 2015 conference is scheduled for April 21 and will feature an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
+This conference was formerly none as the Celebration of Student Research.

 The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during the summer.

 The program is open to all faculty members and to those undergraduate students not in their last semester.
 For more information, click here or click the Summer Undergraduate Research Experience link in the menu to the left.